homedepot/trainer/README.md

 It has two main functions.
 * Trainer can kick off tests and provide the result of that test by contacting appropriate microservices.
-* Trainer can mock any external service that the microservices will contact and returning the expected information.
+* Trainer can mock any external service that the microservices will contact and return the expected information.
 This allows for tests with completely controlled inputs.

 ### Rationale

 Unit tests are relatively easy to create.
 Integration tests are far more difficult.
-Tests that can exercise a running ecosystem are even more difficult, and we were not able to find any tools that could do what we needed.
-So we built our own.
+Tests that can exercise a running ecosystem are even more difficult, and this tool addresses that need.

 ## Theory of operation